-Plant viruses share many of the characteristics of those that infect animals, though they do not cross infect (plant viruses only infect plants).
-Viruses are extremely minute pathogens consisting of a protein coat and a core of nucleic acid.
-They have no means of self-dispersal, but rely on various vectors to transmit them from infected to healthy plants.
+Plant viruses are extremely minute infectious particles consisting a protein coat and a core of nucleic acid.
+They have no means of self-dispersal, but rely on various vectors (including humans) to transmit them from infected to healthy plants.
 Once viruses penetrate into the plant cells they take over the cells’ nucleic acid and protein synthesis systems and ‘hijack’ them to produce more virus.
-They then require a fresh vector to feed on the infected tissue and carry them to a new host.

 The vector of CaYMV is not known, but it is thought it may be transmitted mechanically, for example on propagating tools.
 BYMV and CaYSV are vectored by aphids, which become contaminated with virus-containing sap when feeding on infected tissues, then fly to healthy plants and transfer the virus infection during feeding.
 BYMV may also be transmitted through infected seed.